-Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
-C16 Notification to applicants of admission decision sent (fill in one only y) X On a rolling basis beginning 1-Sep By (date): C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date X Must reply by May 1st or within Other: ed thereafter Deadline for housing deposit (MMD 1-Jun Amount of housing deposit: \$100 Refundable if student does not enroll?
-Yes, in full X Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X No If yes, maximum period of postponeme 12 months C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans

-C21 Early Decision
+Yes No C15 Are first-time, first-year students accepted for terms other than the C16 Notification to applicants of admission decision sent (fill in one only, ) X On a rolling basis beginning (date): 1-Sep By (date): C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date X Must reply by May 1st or within 2 weeks if notified Other: thereafter Deadline for housing deposit (MMD 1-Jun Amount of housing deposit: \$100 Refundable if student does not enroll? Х Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme Yes X No 12 months C19 Early admission of high school students 0.0 Yes No Does your institution allow high school students to enroll as full-time, X C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: X First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date Outer earry decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: